-In November 2011, Geoff Kruth and Matt Stamp had the opportunity to interview Dr. Carole Meredith, Professor Emerita in the Department of Viticulture and Enology at the University of California at Davis.
-We had the opportunity to discuss her work in the field of grape genetics, the recent history of ampelography, and her own project, Lagier Meredith Vineyard in Napa Valley, which she owns with her husband Steve Lagier.
+In November 2011, we had the opportunity to interview Dr. Carole Meredith, Professor Emerita in the Department of Viticulture and Enology at the University of California at Davis.
+We discussed her work in the field of grape genetics, the recent history of ampelography, and her own project, Lagier Meredith Vineyard in Napa Valley, which she owns with her husband Steve Lagier.

 Guild: Dr. Meredith, as a professor at UC Davis, you were actively teaching and doing research until 2003 in the field of grape genetics.
 Tell us a little bit about your career.
 Over the course of your 20 year-long tenure what were some of the major accomplishments and findings in your field?

 Dr. Carole Meredith: I joined the Department of Viticulture and Enology at UC Davis in 1980.
 Prior to that time I had never worked with grapes; my training and experience was in plant genetics—which is pretty much applicable to any plant.
 I worked with tomatoes, soybeans, corn, and other major agricultural crops.
 An opportunity to go to Davis arose: Professor Harold Olmo, a really prominent grape geneticist with worldwide renown, retired and I got his position.
 I had to hit the ground running, because in addition to developing a research program I was also expected to teach in the Viticulture and Enology program and of course if knew nothing about it.
 So for the first year or so I sat in on a lot of classes and tried to soak it all up.